James-Stanley-Style/Bluetooth_Wiring_Harness/Gauges/ReadMe.md

 This folder contains the Gauge images that the Python code will pull from for the Pygame library.
 This folder location defaults to /home/pi/bluetoothHarness/bluetooth-harness-main/Gauges/ .
 If you want to place the file elsewhere, make sure to change the location in the main.py file.
+NOTE: The files are sized to the ideal size for a 7" screen.
+This was used for prototype testing.
+If a larger or smaller screen is desired, it would be helpful to adjust the size of the images accordingly